EchoMAV/docs/docs/compile_l4t.md

 !!! note
     Before “apply_binaries.sh” is run, the content in “Linux_for_Tegra/rootfs/” is purely Ubuntu.
 After “apply_binaries.sh” the “rootfs/” will contain NVIDIA content, e.g, drivers for the GPU and some firmware.

-### Get the EchoPilot .dtb, .cfg and extlinux.conf files
+### Get the EchoPilot .dtb and extlinux.conf files

-The files you will need to replace include the device tree binary (.dtb), pinmux configuration (.cfg) and extlinux.conf files.
-These files can be obtained from the echopilot_dtb_pinmux repository [https://github.com/EchoMAV/echopilot_ai_bsp](https://github.com/EchoMAV/echopilot_ai_bsp).
+The files you will need to replace include the device tree binary (.dtb) and extlinux.conf files.
+These files can be obtained from the repository [https://github.com/EchoMAV/echopilot_ai_bsp](https://github.com/EchoMAV/echopilot_ai_bsp).
 Use the steps below to clone and install these files:

 Clone the files:
 ```